zycooper/zycooper.github.io/ProjectList.md

 ## Job Duty
 * Maintain and fine tune Database to optimize performance.
-* Develope applications to fullfill users' request.
+* Develope applications to fullfill users' requests.
 * Guide and help junior teammembers to finish their tasks.
 * Help manager and supervisor to strengthen the whole team.